What is Hearsay?

 Context is Critical

-The idea that the background and context for an out of court statement is just as important as the statement itself is a winning concept.
+The idea that the background and context for an out-of-court statement are just as important as the statement itself is a winning concept.
 The exceptions to the hearsay rule are all about context.
 For example, there is a hearsay exception for startling events.
 If a building just burst into flames and someone comes running out of the building and points at someone else and screams, "He set that building on fire!" that statement could qualify as an "excited utterance" exception to the rule against hearsay.
-The only way to get that statement admitted is in the build-up to the statement, the context describing the heat, the flames, the people running and even that the person being quoted was screaming and pointing while they ran.
-If you try to shortcut the build-up and go straight to the statement, the judge may not allow you to quote the person because they do not have the context about the situation to accurately determine that a hearsay exception applies.
-Even if the judge ultimately does not let you quote someone, what you saw and perceived with your own senses, who you saw there, and what you did as a result of what you experienced may all be critical circumstantial evidence for the case.
+The only way to get that statement admitted is in the build-up to the statement, the context describing the heat, the flames, the people running, and even that the person quoted was screaming and pointing while they ran.
+Suppose you try to shortcut the build-up and go straight to the statement.
+In that case, the judge may not allow you to quote the person because they do not have the context about the situation to determine that a hearsay exception applies.
+Even if the judge ultimately does not let you quote someone, what you saw and perceived with your senses, who you saw there, and what you did due to what you experienced may all be critical circumstantial evidence for the case.

 Advance Notice is Required

-If you are going to be a witness and you heard an important out of court statement, you should tell your lawyer about the statement.
+If you will be a witness and you heard an important out-of-court statement, you should tell your lawyer about the statement.
 Your lawyer can help you assess whether the statement might fit a hearsay exception.
-If an out of court statement is potentially admissible, it is important to let the other side know that the statement will be offered into evidence.
-Even if an out of court statement fits a hearsay exception, the rules about hearsay require that everyone in the case know that the statement may be offered.
-You are typically not allowed to surprise someone with an out of court statement, even if you have good reason to believe that it is an admissible statement.
+If an out-of-court statement is potentially admissible, it is important to let the other side know that the statement will be offered into evidence.
+Even if an out-of-court statement fits a hearsay exception, the rules about hearsay require that everyone in the case know that the statement may be offered.
+You are typically not allowed to surprise someone with an out-of-court statement, even if you have good reason to believe it is an admissible statement.
 So, your lawyer needs to know the statement, who made it, and the context of the statement so they can assess it and give good advance notice of the statement to the other attorneys in the case.